XavierCLL/gfsDownload/README.md

 ### Important Notes

-All downloaded and processed images are stored by default in your home directory in GFS forlder: ~/GFS
+All downloaded and processed images are stored by default in your home directory in GFS folder: ~/GFS

 ### To Do List